-J&K: Pulwama attack mastermind Kamran killed in encounter, says reports
+Pulwama attack mastermind killed?
+Police says details being ascertained

 Reports said a joint team of Indian Army's 55 Rashtriya Rifles, CRPF and Special Operation Group launched a cordon in the wee hours on Monday.

+Meanwhile,Internet services have been suspended in parts of the Kashmir valley in wake of the encounter between security forces and JeM militants.
+Internet services are also down in Jammu.

 India has already begun efforts to isolate Pakistan on the international level.
 India will urge the Financial Action Task Force (FATF) an international monetary watchdog, to blacklist Pakistan.
 The FATF has already included Pakistan in its 'grey list'.
-Blacklisting may spell fresh trouble for Pakistan's dwindling economy.

 Pakistan on Sunday denied its role in the Pulwama terror attack, saying that accusations were India's tactics to put the blame on the neighbours for its security and intelligence failures.
-Pakistan also said that the accusations were consistent with "well-rehearsed tactics from Indian playbook after such previous incidents".